BrunoCordani/Geography-of-Order-and-Chaos-in-Mechanics/README.md

 lines but of surfaces, also slightly thickened.

 In the subfolder "SQZcrossed" you find the source of three examples, regarding the resonance distribution in the action space of the Kepler problem with electric and magnetic field.
-The homonymous "*.mat" files are the corresponding compiled files, ready to be read and stored in the workspace by double-clicking on them.
+The homonymous *.mat files are the corresponding compiled files, ready to be read and stored in the workspace by double-clicking on them.

 The best --- but also the most expensive --- way to visualize these examples is to install the "Image processing" toolbox of MATLAB and to type "volumeViewer" in the Command Window.
 The graphical interface will appear.
-Navigate to the "3D Visualization" folder and load the "*.mat" files.
+Navigate to the "3D Visualization" folder and load the *.mat files.
 In the graphical interface click on "Import Volume/Import from Workspace" and choose one of the files: the three orthogonal sections with a 3D view will appear.
 Choose "jet" in "Built-in Colormaps" and click on the icon "Slice planes": moving the three cursor you can now explore the volume.
 For other details see the MATLAB documentation.

-A less expressive way --- but free of charge --- consists of typing one the name of the three "*.mlapp" files in the MATLAB editor.
+A less expressive way --- but free of charge --- consists of typing one the name of the three *.mlapp files in the MATLAB editor.
 The graphical interface will display three sliders --- one for each of the three orthogonal views --- and you can begin the exploration by clicking on the slice controllers, then moving the relative arrows.